xcvcx/marble_mouse/README.md

 # marble_mouse

-Script to set-up Logitech Marble Mouse on Ubuntu systems.
+Script to set-up Logitech Marble Mouse on Ubuntu systems.<br />

-usage:
+usage:<br />
-    . marble.sh
+    . marble.sh<br />

-and you are ready to go.
+and you are ready to go.<br />

-The script does the following mapping:
+The script does the following mapping:<br />
-    - to scroll hold left small button
+    - to scroll hold left small button<br />
-    - to go-back single click left small button
+    - to go-back single click left small button<br />